The Christian O'Connell Show: Who's Calling Christian

 O'Connell encourages listeners to contact celebrities and ask them to ring the show during a period of time.
 Originally launched on Absolute Radio, the celebrity who wins the public vote wins £10,000 for their charity, and the listener who gets them to call wins £10,000 for themselves (should a celebrity call without prompt from a listener, they will get the full £20,000).
 The best five telephone calls are selected by the presenters, and the listeners then vote for their favourite.
 In 2015, Maisie Williams was the winner, and in 2016 Judy Murray won.

 Christian relaunched this competition on Gold 104.3 in Melbourne in August 2019, with 57 celebrities calling into the show.
 The winner was Olivia Newton-John, and her Cancer Wellness And Research Centre received $20,000.
 The listener who convinced Newton-John to call said he was going to donate $10,000 of his winnings to the same charity.

 In September 2020, the next round of Who's Calling Christian launched, with 53 celebrities calling in.
 The winner was Ricky Gervais, and the charity All Dogs Matter will receive $40,000, as the listener who convinced Gervais to call in is located in the UK and therefore could not receive his $20,000 prize due to contest restrictions in the terms & conditions.
 Christian also surprised the second-placed celebrity, Shane Warne, the day after announcing Gervais as the winner, to give a $10,000 donation to an Australian charity supporting kids with cancer, as Christian wanted a local charity to benefit as well.

 In August 2021, the next round of Who's Calling Christian launched, with a prize of $25,000.
 The winner was Dean Boxall and the charity Daniel Morcombe Foundation will receive $50,000.
 The charity itself asked Dean to call, so they get all of the prize money.

+Grouse: The Musical

+In September 2023, the idea of letting people who didn't have a speaking part in their school plays (so called High School Rejects) have a moment in the spotlight came to be.
+Listeners were invited to call in and pitch for being in the production, which was put on October 26, 2023 for one night only.